Buddhist Therapy, Life Coaching, Dharma Training

 Photo of a woman training in calm-abiding meditating at home, she practices the dharma and is quite happy with her life.

-The point of meditation is to transform the mind and prepare it for Enlightenment, this point cannot be overstated.
-And the point of transforming the mind is to cultivate the conditions to attain actual Awakening.
-And yet, if we are to truly approach Enlightenment and change how we relate to the problems we experience from the outside would, which is why we've come to meditate in the first place, we have to experience the insights that fundamentally change how we think about our problems or else our "transformation" will be forced and short-lasting (e.g. new year's resolutions and diets).
-That kind of natural transformation cannot be achieved through resting-silence and inner-acceptance alone; it's done by wisely engaging with the root of unwanted thoughts and emotions so that we can actively explore and work with them so that they never come to trouble us again.
+The point of meditation is to transform the mind and prepare it for enlightenment; this point cannot be overstated.
+And the point of transforming the mind is to cultivate the conditions to attain actual awakening.
+And yet, if we are to truly approach enlightenment and change how we relate to the problems we experience from the outside would, which is why we've come to meditate in the first place, we have to experience the insights that fundamentally change how we think about our problems or else our "transformation" will be forced and short-lasting (e.g. new year's resolutions and diets).
+That kind of natural transformation cannot be achieved through resting in silence and inner acceptance alone; it's done by wisely engaging with the root of unwanted thoughts and emotions so that we can actively explore and work with them so that they never come to trouble us again.

 A surprising majority of practitioners never get past meditating on their breath and get stuck there, which is why, many, even dedicated practitioners, don't make the dharma progress that they had hoped for and still struggle with core concepts such as karma, compassion, rebirth, emptiness, ethics in actual practice, which serve to hold them back and prevent further (or rapid) progress.

-And this is where the Western mindfulness and meditation movement lets many people down.
+And this is where the Western mindfulness and meditation movement often falls short, leaving many people disappointed.
 It presents a destination while at the same time creating barriers to their ability to reach that destination.
 Without the context of the supporting philosophy and practices that have been coupled with mindfulness and meditation for thousands of years to achieve the desired benefits, it's no surprise that many people give up on the practice without ever seeing the sustainable progress they had hoped for.

 Michael Turner